QQI Level 6

-From this course, students are eligible to apply to 1st Year AND/OR 2nd Year of Level 7, Level 8 degree courses or Level 9 Post Graduate courses, depending on past experience and qualifications.
+From this course, students are eligible to progress to a second year of study on our Advanced Portfolio Preparation Course.
+Students may also apply to 1st Year AND/OR 2nd Year of Level 7, Level 8 degree courses or Level 9 Post Graduate courses, depending on past experience and qualifications.

 Creatively drawing from the immense backdrop of art history and all that has been written on art in modern times, this new course provides a supportive platform to foster imagination and insight in the development of good writing and critical-thinking skills.
 Committed to the belief that we all have the capacity to write and think creatively, this course's objective is to teach students the basic grammar and language skills of writing so each individual student can grow into the creative and imaginative writers they already are by building on their rich life-long experiences.